 Other ways thieves attempt to steal your identity include:

 - Phishing – Email attempts to engage you.
 Read emails carefully; scammers will take familiar looking addresses and misspell them or add characters.
 Or the domain may be different.
 Be sure to practice ‘safe computing’ by installing firewalls, anti-spyware and anti-virus software on your computer.
 And when you buy something online, make sure you’re on a secure site.

-There are scams targeting Social Security payments during the pandemic, too!
+- There are scams targeting Social Security payments!
 Thieves may attempt to convince you personal information is needed to continue payments.
 Wrong!
 Remember that first rule: Don’t give up your personal information.
-(And SSA will not suspend or decrease payments during the pandemic.)
-There are even scams claiming you won’t receive Coronavirus stimulus funds if you don’t supply information.
-Say goodbye to calls, emails or texts about that!

 Scams can get pretty imaginative.
 Don’t give up your information!
 And always validate an organization you don’t know.

 - Skimming also continues.
 This is where a device is placed over an ATM pad or retail store card entry.
 If a machine looks odd … don’t use it.
 Also, don’t let anyone observe you using a key pad.

 - Old Fashioned Theft.
 Stealing your mail … or going through your garbage … means they’re attempting to change your address & re-direct mail.
 This still goes on.
 If you don’t save your bills or financial correspondence, be sure to shred.

 There are other suspicious activities to watch out for, too!